 We have to say goodbye to the fact that frontal lessons and index cards make us better people.
 Teaching children how to use a toy properly is as pointless as planning the spaghetti tower.
 Perhaps it is possible to become a play of poetry, to become an emotional theater play, or logical thinking to replace a fixed numerical grid.
 Even a creative or creative room in the office can reawaken the child in us.
 Success can be so easy.

-Image credit by Creative Sustainability via flickr for Creative Commons
+Image credit by Creative Sustainability via flickr under Creative Commons